 Sometimes, minor repairs are all that’s needed to keep your property in good shape.
 The first thing to do when there’s a roof leak is to determine if it can be remedied.

 A skilled roofer can assess your home’s roof and current roofing materials and tailor recommendations.
-It’s crucial to understand exactly what is and isn’t factored into each quote to make an informed decision when weighing offers.
-The replacement may be more expensive in the long term if repairs are made.
+Understanding exactly what each quote includes and excludes is crucial to make an informed decision when comparing offers.
+If repairs are made, the replacement may become more expensive in the long term.

-Some contractors would provide a low bid for the job, only to hit you with hidden fees later.
+Some contractors provide low bids for the job but then hit you with hidden fees later.
 You shouldn’t hire a roofer who skimps on either ventilation or quality of roofing materials.

 The present roof and your budget are two factors to consider when deciding on a new roofing material.
 Discuss your budgetary constraints with the contractor and examine the roofs’ long-term benefits and short-term costs.